-Emergency contact and key holder details are maintained as part of the school's emergency response plan Phil Hodgson (Site manager) and Sue O'Leary (Temporary Office manager) and updated to the LA via Solero.
+Emergency contact and key holder details are maintained as part of the school's emergency response plan and updated to the LA via Solero.

 Fire Drills

 • Fire drills will be undertaken termly and results recorded in the fire log book.